erlware/relx/README.md

 : The verbosity level of the system.
 Valid values are 1 - 3

 -c *INTEGER*, \--config *INTEGER*
-: The custom config file for the relcool system
+: The custom config file for the relx system

 # CONFIGURATION FILES